Jennas-Lee/Jennas-Lee/README.md

+# About Jennas Lee
 ### Hi there 👋
+I'm interested in AI, Big Data, and Cloud Computing.
+I'm an ordinary high school student, but I am interested in computers.
+I'm in Seoul, Korea. 😆

 <!--
 **Jennas-Lee/Jennas-Lee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.